canjs/canjs/docs/can-guides/experiment/atm/atm.md

 The `JS` tab is split into two sections:

- - `CODE` - The ATM's models, view-models and component code will go here.
+ - `CODE` - The ATM’s models, view-models and component code will go here.
- - `TESTS` - The ATM's tests will go here.
+ - `TESTS` - The ATM’s tests will go here.

-Normally, your application's code and test will be in separate files and loaded by different html pages.
-But we combine them here to fit within JSBin's limitations.
+Normally, your application’s code and test will be in separate files and loaded by different html pages.
+But we combine them here to fit within JS&nbsp;Bin’s limitations.

 The `CODE` section is rendering the `app-template` with: